pth1993/Ophthalmology-Data/FairCLIP.md

 ### Data Splits

 It is divided into 7,000 training, 1,000 validation, and 2,000 test samples.
-The file split_files.csv details the division of data into training, validation, and testing sets.
+The file data_summary.csv details the division of data into training, validation, and testing sets.

 ```
-Harvard-FairVLMed
+FairCLIP
+├── ReadMe
+├──── data_description.txt
-├── data_summary.csv
+├──── data_summary.csv
-├── gpt-4_summarized_notes.csv
+├──── gpt-4_summarized_notes.csv
 ├── Training
 ├── Validation
 └── Test